Equality in Liakopoulos's generalized dual Loomis-Whitney inequality via Barthe's Reverse Brascamp-Lieb inequality: Proof of Theorem

-The research of Ferenc Fodor was supported by project no.~150151, which has been implemented with the support provided by the Ministry of Culture and Innovation of Hungary from the National Research, Development and Innovation Fund, financed under the ADVANCED\_24 funding scheme.
+K\'aroly J. B\"or\"oczky was partially supported by Hungarian NKFIH grant no.~150613.
+The research of Ferenc Fodor was supported by NKFIH project no.~150151, which has been implemented with the support provided by the Ministry of Culture and Innovation of Hungary from the National Research, Development and Innovation Fund, financed under the ADVANCED\_24 funding scheme.